seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and it is one lookup. **At `reported` the same refusal stands for a setup and is lifted for the catalyst line alone** (§6): the class closes a side, so it can only ever remove a trade, and a class that can remove one may not be allowed to create one.
-- **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
-A name carried in that field with no `items[]` entry cannot be re-examined, cannot expire and cannot be withdrawn — it just accumulates.
+- **Every coin named in `ИЗБЕГАТЬ` carries a reason THIS run computed** (§0).
+A prohibition keeps the Boss out of a trade, so it is argued from today's evidence or it is not printed; nothing about it is stored between runs, and a name no stage of this run examined cannot stand in the field.
-  Either the entry exists with today's reason, or the name leaves the field.
-  **«Today's» is the run's own date on the backing entry and is compared, not felt:** measured 04.09, all nine names in the field rested on entries dated the previous day and carried `БЕЗ ИЗМЕНЕНИЙ`, and two named coins no stage of that run had looked at.
 - **A coin the engine cannot BUILD a setup for is not a prohibition and never enters `ИЗБЕГАТЬ`.** The five declared futures-only assets carry no `cd` row by construction (§5, map §3.14), so no long can be cut for them and the regime closes the other side;